Papa Roach's guide to surviving life on the road

 "We still have to provide for our families and, nowadays with less people buying records, it's more dependent on the tour side of it.

 "So we do whatever the budget permits.
-But at this point we're focussed on actually coming with money from a tour.
+But at this point we're focussed on actually coming back with money from a tour.
 We used to not be worried about it – and that came back to bite us in the ass later on."

 If you're playing with support bands, lead by example